chrisdonahue/chrisdonahue.github.io/content/authors/chrisdonahue/_index.md

 I am an **Assistant Professor in the [Computer Science Department](https://csd.cmu.edu/) at Carnegie Mellon University**, and also a **Research Scientist at Google DeepMind on the [Magenta](https://magenta.tensorflow.org) team** (part-time).

 I am **recruiting PhD students for Fall 2025**.
-If you are interested, please **apply to the [CMU Computer Science Department PhD program](https://csd.cmu.edu/academics/doctoral/admissions) by December 11th**.
-Check back here in early November for additional information about applying.
+If you are interested, [please see this page](https://github.com/gclef-cmu/apply/) for more information about submitting an application.

 My research goal is to **develop and responsibly deploy generative AI for music and creativity, thereby unlocking and augmenting human creative potential**.
 To this end, my work involves (1) improving machine learning methods for controllable generative modeling for music, audio, and other sequential data, and (2) deploying real-world interactive systems that allow a broader audience&#8212;inclusive of non-musicians&#8212;to harness generative music AI through intuitive controls.